-Denisha Maddie: Black Teacher’s Assistant Brags About Grading White Students In Chicago Based On Race
+Denisha Maddie: Black Teaching Assistant Brags About Grading White Students In Chicago Based On Race

 The school says that university policy related to grading is “very clear” and that “only faculty members are responsible for reviewing and submitting final grades for all student assignments.”
 Based on their internal review, the school believes that this policy was “correctly followed in the incident referenced in the tweet.”

-“The Chicago School has a 40-year history of respecting individual differences, and advancing the principles of inclusion and equality,” said Dr. Michele Nealon, President of The Chicago of Professional Psychology.
+“The Chicago School has a 40-year history of respecting individual differences, and advancing the principles of inclusion and equality,” said Dr. Michele Nealon, president of Chicago School of Professional Psychology.
 “We have always been committed to addressing every such issue, as it provides an opportunity for sincere dialogue, and the further advancement of difficult yet crucial social justice topics.
 We are consistent in inviting and embracing difficult conversations that allow us advance our mission on topics related to multicultural diversity and inclusion.”

 Based on screenshots from Twitter, Denisha Maddie set her Twitter account to private at first but has since deleted the account entirely.
 Similarly, Maddie’s LinkedIn account was also deleted.